 Do you need a website for your home business?
 This question gets asked a lot when people are trying to start a home business.
 The short answer is definitely.
 However, there are a lot of considerations when you decide you need a website for your home business.

 There are many services out there that promise to let you set up a website cheaply.
 Unfortunately, there are trade-offs in choosing this option that might not work for your business.
-For example, some of the services run ads on your site to allow the service to make revenue because they aren’t charging you as much.
-Other services have templates and you are limited to using what is available to build your site.
-The old adage “You get what you pay for” certainly applies to your website as well.
+For example, some services run ads on your site to allow the service to make revenue because they aren’t charging you as much.
+Other services have templates, and you are limited to using what is available to build your site.
+The old adage “You get what you pay for” certainly applies to your website hosting company.